 From the body-snatching barnacle to the mind-controlling fungus check out the amazing survival strategies of four parasites from the Museum collections.

-Join our poll and vote for the one you think has the strangest lifestyle.
+Which one do you think has the strangest lifestyle?

 The Sacculina carcini parasite holds so much power over its crustacean hosts, it even tricks them into caring for it as lovingly as they would their own young.